 For over twenty-five years, Sanford Smith shows have been held in the Park Avenue Armory.
 Sixty-sixth Street and Park Avenue is the crossroads of luxury boutiques, hotels, museums, and the heart of the country’s most expensive zip code, 10065.

-From April 3-6, 2013, book lovers will find a fascinating treasure trove at the Park Avenue Armory.
+April 7-10, 2016 – Bibliophiles, Cartophiles and Lovers of Ephemera will find a fascinating treasure trove at the Park Avenue Armory.
 Over 200 American and international dealers will exhibit at The New York Antiquarian Book Fair, bringing a vast selection of rare books, maps, manuscripts, illuminated manuscripts and ephemera.